benmurden/django-intl-tel-input/README.md

 pip install django-intl-tel-input
 ```

-Add intl-tel-input to your INSTALLED\_APPS, so Django can find the init
+Add intl-tel-input to your `INSTALLED_APPS`, so Django can find the init
 script.

 ```python